 We recycle PC baseunits, terminals, laptops and tablets, no matter the age or condition.
 Our process incorporates:

-Our Professional Services are licensed by the Environment Agency and details of our licenses can be found here.
+Our Professional Services are licensed by the Environment Agency.

 We apply the waste heirarchy upon receipt of your baseunits at our recycling centre.
 That way, we can quickly and accurately assess whether to re-use or physically recycle each PC.
 At the same time, we remove every hard disk from every PC and these are then cleared of data (See "Hard Disk Destruction" for more details).

 As with Desktop PCs, we assess laptops as soon as they arrive at our facility and set those aside that are in good physical condition and not too old.
 Hard Disks are removed from every device upon arrival, for seperate destruction.